 Integrating Survio with your internal systems can be done via API.
 Here's a quick guide to get you started.

-Please note: API access is only available for our Survio PRO customers.
+Please note: API access is a paid feature.

 Survio provides an API to automatically retrieve data from various resources.
 Such data can be used for further analysis or process implementation.
 You can, for example, send a satisfaction survey to your customers and have Survio forward their responses automatically in your CRM or any BI tool to monitor and evaluate the data.
 This gives a company management an opportunity to take prompt and proper action, or plan consistently in the long-term run.